 Partner with an Experienced Real Estate Agent

-And if you want to sell with a lien on your home, a Partner Agent will work to get you a great price for your home so when you sell, you can pay off the lien in its entirety and still have some cash leftover.
+If you want to sell with a lien on your home, a Clever partner agent will work to get you a great price for your home so when you sell, you can pay off the lien in its entirety and still have some cash leftover.